Gignite/the-cure/README.md

 require the Kohana 3.3 framework for autoloading classes and configuration management. *Kohana is included as a submodule.*

-## Taking the cure
+## Ingredients

-So let's take a look at the medicine.
-In particular a model, mapper and some usage of them.

-### A model
+A model to describe domain logic:

 ``` php
 <?php